pingidentity/pingdirectory-go-client/configurationapi/docs/AddNeverDeleteLogRetentionPolicyRequest.md

 NewAddNeverDeleteLogRetentionPolicyRequestWithDefaults instantiates a new AddNeverDeleteLogRetentionPolicyRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPolicyName

-`func (o *AddNeverDeleteLogRetentionPolicyRequest) GetPolicyName() string`

-GetPolicyName returns the PolicyName field if non-nil, zero value otherwise.

-### GetPolicyNameOk

-`func (o *AddNeverDeleteLogRetentionPolicyRequest) GetPolicyNameOk() (*string, bool)`

-GetPolicyNameOk returns a tuple with the PolicyName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPolicyName

-`func (o *AddNeverDeleteLogRetentionPolicyRequest) SetPolicyName(v string)`

-SetPolicyName sets PolicyName field to given value.

 ### GetSchemas